ccao-data/data-architecture/dbt/README.md

 22:37:39  Encountered an error while generating catalog: An error occurred (EntityNotFoundException) when calling the GetTables operation: Database z_dev_jecochr_external not found.
 ```

-The `Database ... not found` error message is an indication that your
+The `Database ... not found` error message here indicates that the development
-development database is out of date.
-To recreate your development environment,
+environment is missing a database, so dbt can't generate docs for the DAG.
+To
-you can follow the instructions to [Clean up development
+recreate all dbt development resources from scratch, you can follow the
+instructions to [Clean up development
 resources](#clean-up-development-resources) and then [Build tables and views
 in development](#build-tables-and-views-in-development).